Positives

 Skidded Turns

-Not an easy board to skid turns with and it could make turning slow and hard to do.
+It’s not an easy board to skid turns with, and it could make turning slow and hard to do.

 Turning Experience

-It’s got that magical springy edge to edge feel like the Burton Custom X and it’s super fun to turn.
-The Burton Flight Attendant can drive a little more off the front foot than many boards with this much taper can and it makes it more versatile than many freeride boards when it comes to turning styles.
-Still, it really shines with a little more weight on the back foot when it comes to turning and it’s really springy from edge to edge.
-It seems like it’s programmed to help set you up for your next turn and it’s a very cool feeling.
+It’s got that magical springy edge-to-edge feel like the Burton Custom X, and it’s super fun to turn.
+The Burton Flight Attendant can drive a little more off the front foot than many boards with this much taper can, making it more versatile than many freeride boards in turning styles.
+Still, it really shines with a little more weight on the back foot when it comes to turning, and it’s really springy from edge to edge.
+It seems like it’s programmed to help set you up for your next turn, and it’s a very cool feeling.

 Carving

 The Burton Flight Attendant is an incredible carver if the snow is soft.
-There is a lot of camber and even with the early rise it carves almost like full camber.
-The turning radius is very balanced but leans a touch on the straight liner side.
+It has a lot of camber, and even with the early rise, it carves almost like full camber.
+The turning radius is very balanced but leans a touch on the straight-liner side.

 Speed